Roe Deer Parchment

 By not using a knife the meat is sealed in membranes, hairs can be wiped off with a vinegar soaked cloth, but for this project its the journey of the hide we're following.

-It needs scraped over a log with a fleshing knife, which is where my photographer abandoned me, then soaked in running water for a couple of days before being soaked and stirred in lime for 2 weeks.
+It needs scraped over a log with a fleshing knife to remove the membrane and any residual flesh, then soaked in running water for a couple of days before being soaked and stirred in lime for 2 weeks.

-To make this process more self sufficient wood ash can be used instead and that will be the next development in my process, I'll update when its done this winter hopefully.2 weeks or a bit longer when its cold, makes the hair easy to scrape off by hand.
+To make lime from shells see the lime kiln section or it can be bought cheaply.
+2 weeks or a bit longer when its cold makes the hair easy to scrape off by hand.
 It then takes another week in lime to make sure only the collagen is left, before being soaked in running water to remove all the lime.

 A ditch with running water makes a good place to soak.